Chester

 This city was named Deva in classical times but it was also known as the City of the Legion, as was Caerleon-upon-Usk.
 R.B.
 Stoker, in his The Legacy of Arthur’s Chester (1965), argues that Chester, rather than Caerleon, was Arthur’s chief city.
 G. Ashe suggest that perhaps Arthur’s battle at the City of Legion was fought there, though there might be some confusion with Caerleon.

-Chester was established as a Roman fortress, known as Deva Victrix, around 70 AD during the reign of the Roman Emperor Vespasian.
-It was strategically located on the River Dee, which provided access to the sea and enabled the Romans to control trade anc ommunication routes.
-Deva Victrix served as a base for the Roman military, particularly the Legio XX Valeria Victrix (Twentieth Legion) and the Legio II Adiutrix (Second Adiutrix Legion).
+Chester, known in Roman times as Deva Victrix, was established as a Roman fortress around AD 79 during the reign of Emperor Vespasian.
+It was strategically located on the River Dee, which provided access to the sea and enabled the Romans to control trade and communication routes.
+Deva Victrix served as a strategic military outpost for the Romans in the province of Britannia, particularly the Legio XX Valeria Victrix (Twentieth Legion) and the Legio II Adiutrix (Second Adiutrix Legion).

 Notes